peterda84/peterda84.github.io/_portfolio/server-hardening.md

 peterda@ubuntu:~/.ssh$ cat id_rsa.pub >> authorized_keys
 ```

-Open the ssh config file with your editor of choice.
+Open the ssh config file at `/etc/ssh/sshd_config` with your editor of choice.

 ```
 peterda@ubuntu:~/.ssh$ sudo nano /etc/ssh/sshd_config
 [sudo] password for peterda:
 ```
-Change the configuration as follows.
+Change the configuration as follows:

 ```
 PasswordAuthentication no